 As is made clear in the answer that follows, Respondent's own answer fails to rebut our Complaint; rather, it makes clear that there is no question of fact as to whether the California Power Exchange Corporation's ("CalPX's") use of chargeback to recoup the utility buyer defaults of Southern California Edison Co. ("SCE") and Pacific Gas & Electric Co. ("PG&E") is authorized by its tariff.
 Emphatically, it is not.
 Respondent's core message in its Answer is that, under California law, CalPX is the innocent passthrough vehicle for SCE's and PG&E's defaults; don't leave the CalPX holding the bag as it winds up operations.
 Instead, let the CalPX pass the utility buyers' defaults onto the generators and others who supply CalPX ("Suppliers").
 CalPX further asks that it be allowed to retain the Suppliers' collateral so that any shortfalls caused by SCE's and PG&E's massive defaults can be satisfied against that collateral.
 This core message amounts to an absurd and grossly unfair proposition.
 It can be and must be rejected now.

 Allowing Respondent, as it closes its doors, to chargeback SCE's and PG&E's defaults to Suppliers who are owed money is tantamount to rearranging deck chairs on the Titanic.
 It will result in the confusing mess of making multiple market participants C the defaulting utilities and each Supplier that is charged back for their defaults C responsible for repaying the same default.
+The Suppliers are not responsible for these defaults; rather, it is PG&E and SCE, which failed to pay their bills, and CalPX, which inexplicibly allowed the utilities to incur the massive liabilites that it now seeks to shfit to the Suppliers.
 Rather than rearranging the deck chairs in this fashion, what is in order is for this Commission to order an inventory of those deck chairs.
 Specifically, the Commission should appoint a settlement judge promptly, with instructions to convene a proceeding to determine: (1) the amount of each of SCE's and PG&E's defaults to CalPX; (2) the amount that CalPX owes to each of the Suppliers; and (3) an appropriate schedule for SCE and PG&E to pay off their debt to CalPX and for CalPX to pay its Suppliers.

-Concurrent with the appointment of the settlement judge to perform a final audit as part of CalPX's tariff billing and settlement process, the Commission should hold that CalPX cannot use chargeback to recoup SCE's and PG&E's defaults.
+Concurrent with the appointment of the settlement judge to perform a final audit as part of CalPX's tariff billing and settlement process, the Commission should hold that payment of the defaulted amounts is the sole responsibility of the defaulting utilites and that CalPX cannot use chargeback to recoup SCE's and PG&E's defaults.
 That holding should be coupled with an order that SCE's and PG&E's defaults cannot be satisfied out of the collateral that any Supplier has on deposit with CalPX and that all such collateral be returned promptly.

 III.